djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \approx1.
 $$

-So the ordinary-kriging unbiasedness condition is satisfied.
+So the ordinary-kriging unbiasedness constraint is satisfied.

----

-## 5. Calculate the ordinary-kriging prediction
+## Calculate the ordinary-kriging prediction

 The observations are